ParadoxicalCodes/Cryptonite_STP1_AK/M-2: PonderingPaths/1|9-The-Root.md

 Typical File system layout in linux, for windows its C: , D: etc

 ## Reference
-Tagged video in the module - https://youtu.be/b67Jq6IZ3U8?list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC
+Tagged video in the module - [The File System](https://youtu.be/b67Jq6IZ3U8?list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC)